FuryFiber/RefMap/README.md

     - **Edit Metadata**: Modify the node's title, authors, keywords, and date.
     - **View Annotations**: Open the annotations panel for this node.
     - **Add Annotation**: Create a new annotation for this node.
+    - **View Tags**: Open the tags panel for this node.
+    - **Add Tag**: Select an existing tag or create a new one and add it to this node.
     - **Change Color**: Change the node's color
     - **Delete Node**: Remove the selected node.